Fermented Garlic and Honey

 This wonderful home remedy does not need a culture.
-Honey has its own special microbial abilities and is also a prebiotic that will ferment the garlic.
+Honey has its own special microbial abilities that can ferment and preserve garlic.
+Honey has a prebiotic called oligosaccharides that can promote the growth of lactobacilli and bifidobacteria, and as such, feeds the good bacteria and keeps our gut healthy.
+Honey has antibacterial qualities that keep a hive healthy, but when you add honey to a food or liquid that increases the water content, you transform honey into a ready medium that supports the growth of beneficial bacteria.
 Garlic is also a huge prebiotic, and together they make for a wonderful food that works like medicine that's super easy to make!
 Allicin is an organosulfur compound in garlic that is made when you crush the garlic or ferment it.
-It's a defense mechanism against attacks by pests on the garlic plant, and has incredible benefits.
+It's a defense mechanism against attacks by pests on the garlic plant and has incredible benefits.
 There have been studies that suggest a daily high dose of allicin showed effectiveness in preventing the common cold.
 Eat a clove a day at the first sign of a cold or flu.
-Food is Medicine, especially if it's fermented!~Donna
+Food is Medicine, especially if it's fermented!

-Let it ferment for 2 weeks, then i'll be ready to eat!
+- Let it ferment for 2 weeks, then it will be ready to eat!

 - You can leave it for up to a year on your counter or in a cabinet and the garlic will change color and lose some of its spiciness.
 It will actually have a wonderful flavor that can taste like candy!